xdoko01/pgRPG/docs/new/CollisionSystem/README.md

 }
 ```
 ##### Player
 The Player as the entity controlled by the real person does not need to be pushed by other entities after collisions.
-To achieve that effect it is possible to tell the Player to forbid all entities to move him by `position_fix_self_denylist = {"ALL"}`.
+To achieve that effect it is possible to tell the Player to forbid all entities to move him by `accept_pos_fix_from_denylist = {"ALL"}`.

 ```
 {